olexandrd/goit-markup-team-project/README.md

 <load src="src/partials/header.html" />
 ```

-All ratrials resources (html sections, css, images) must be located on `src/partials`, `src/css`, `src/images` respectively.
+All partials resources (html sections, css, images) must be located on `src/partials`, `src/css`, `src/images` respectively.

-Css for sections must be added as a separate files and included to `main.css`.
+CSS for sections must be added as a separate files and included to `main.css`.

 ### Local run